 Ease of use

-Both NEO and Edmodo are easy to use.
-They both include an online help center, with videos, getting started guides, and searchable help content.
-NEO also has a rapid response support forum where staff members typically respond to questions within 15-30 minutes during business hours.
+NEO is very intuitive and easy to use.
+In addition, it includes an online help center with videos, getting started guides, and searchable help content.
+NEO also has a rapid response support forum where staff members typically respond to questions within 15-30 minutes during business hours 24/5.

 NEO Help center